Bayesian Inverse Problems with Heterogeneous Variance: Simulation

-Boxplots of values of $\hat\tau $ over 100 simulations for different values of $\alpha$ and the considered values of $\gamma$ are given in Figure~\ref{fig:EBposteriorHatTauAlpha}.
+Boxplots of values of $\hat\tau $ over 100 simulations for different values of $\alpha$ and different values of $\gamma$ are given in Figure~\ref{fig:EBposteriorHatTauAlpha} in the appendix.
 In each case, the sampling distribution of $\hat\tau$ concentrates, and the values appear to increase exponentially as functions of $\alpha$.
-The values of $\hat\tau$ do not differ much for the considered different values of $\gamma$.
+This can be explained by our theory.
+For self-similar functions and $\alpha >\beta-1/2$, $\hat\tau$ is close to the oracle value $\tau^\star$ (Theorem~\ref{th:EBtau1}) which increases exponentially in $\alpha$ (Corollary~\ref{Cor:OptPriorParam}).
+The values of $\hat\tau$ do not vary much for the considered different values of $\gamma$ but they do vary with $\alpha$, as expected (Corollary~\ref{Cor:OptPriorParam}).\selectlanguage{english}